stel/XRays/README.md

 # XRays

-XRays is an educational level 3D modelling and rendering system for Windows.
+XRays is an educational level 3D modelling and rendering system for Windows created in early 2009.
 It doesn't use OpenGL or DirectX, just plain math.

 <img src="http://i.imgur.com/7BO9IrG.png" title="XRays Modelling" />